A big thanks to our sponsors for coming on board to support our 2016 event.

 Kiwanis (meaning “we trade” or “we share our talents”) is a non-profit volunteer community service organization with a long history since its founding by business professionals in Prince George in 1954.
 Kiwanis Prince George is part of a global organization of volunteers dedicated to changing the world one child and one community at a time.

 Over the years, Kiwanis has held a number of fundraisers to benefit charities and legacy projects such as golf tournaments, bingos and community dinners.
-We've also built the Kiwanis Bandshell in Fort George Park, Kiwanis Picnic Area in Cottonwood Island Park and the Kiwanis Resource Centre.
-The local club is going through a youth-oriented rejuvenation hosting new social events and annual fundraisers such as our Kiwanis at Canada Day in the Park and Kiwanis AleFest craft beer tasting festival.
+We've also built the Kiwanis Bandshell in Lheidli T'enneh Memorial Park (formerly Fort George Park) and the Kiwanis Picnic Area in Cottonwood Island Park.
+The local club is going through a youth-oriented rejuvenation hosting new social events and annual fundraisers such as our Kiwanis Corn at Canada Day in the Park and Kiwanis AleFest craft beer tasting festival.
 Kiwanis Prince George is part of Kiwanis International founded in 1915 by business professionals and now represents nearly 600,000 members worldwide.
 Kiwanis is one of the "big three" global community service organizations, the others being Rotary and Lions.
 While all three are service-oriented, each has a different approach, focus and culture.
 If you're interested in joining, we encourage you to explore each and chose the one that works best for you.

-Kiwanis Prince George has 30+ working and retired business professional members that meet twice monthly on Wednesdays from 12noon-1pm at the Twisted Cork Restaurant.
+Kiwanis Prince George has almost 40 working and retired business professional members that meet regularly at the Twisted Cork Restaurant.
 See the video below on why Kiwanis matters as a global volunteer service organization, dedicated to "Serving the Children of the World".
 We're always looking for new members.
 So if you'd like to come to one of our meetings or periodic events, please email us at kiwanispg (at)gmail[dot]com or message us through our local club Facebook site.

 The micro brewing / craft beer market has exploded over past few years as consumers’ beer palates across North America have become more sophisticated.
-These smaller hand crafted specialty and premium beers now represent the fastest growing segment within the beer market.
+These small batch, hand crafted beers now represent the fastest growing segment within the beer market.
 A recent article in Business in Vancouver stated that BC's micro brewing had experienced 43% sales growth over one year period which was more robust than any other beer and alcohol category.
-Although still relatively small compared to big commercial brands, the BC industry has grown from 35 breweries and brew pubs in 2007 to over 70 in 2014.
-Over the past year alone, Northern BC has seen four craft brewers open in Valemount, Quesnel, Terrace and Prince Rupert.
+Although still relatively small compared to big commercial brands, the BC industry has grown from 35 breweries and brew pubs in 2007 to 100 expected by 2016.
+Over the past couple years, Northern BC had four craft breweries open in Valemount, Quesnel, Terrace and Prince Rupert.
 While the debate rages on about which brewers are deserving of the craft beer label, there is no debating local breweries are producing amazing varieties of quality beer with different tastes, aroma and appearance to suit any palate.

 Location: Penticton, BC